Gibbs measures for geodesic flow on CAT(-1) spaces: The weighted Patterson-Sullivan construction

-\end{proof} \begin{remark} Since the proof of Lemma \ref{lem:properties} only uses Lemma \ref{lem:bphi} and the facts that $X$ is Gromov hyperbolic and roughly geodesic, a similar argument can be used to show that the potentials considered in \cite{CT1, CT2} admit two-sided Gromov products only assuming that they satisfy the roughly geodesic property and $\Gamma$-invariance, which simplifies many of their statements.
-Note that local boundedness near the diagonal is only stated in our setting because $X$ is not discrete. \end{remark} The following corollary of Lemma \ref{lem:properties} is needed to run through the Coornaert construction. \begin{lemma} For $a\in\Gamma$, there exist a finite number of neighborhoods $U_1,\ldots, U_n \subseteq \bar X$ which cover $\partial X$, and which satisfy
+\begin{remark} The proof of Lemma \ref{lem:properties} only uses the properties of $\bphi$ stated in Lemma \ref{lem:bphi} and the fact that $X$ is Gromov hyperbolic and roughly geodesic.
+A similar argument can be used to show that the potentials considered in \cite{CT1, CT2} admit two-sided Gromov products only assuming that they satisfy the roughly geodesic property and $\Gamma$-invariance, which simplifies many of their statements.
+See also {\cite[Lemma 3.2.2]{thesis}} for a generalized construction. \end{remark} \begin{corollary} Let $A \geq 0$ and $B \geq 0$ be the constants from Lemma \ref{lem:properties}.
+Let $\xi\neq\eta\in\partial_\infty X$, and suppose that $x_n,x'_n,y_n,y'_n \in X$ are such that $x_n,x'_n\to\xi$ and $y_n,y'_n\to\eta$.
+Then

-whenever $x,x'$ lie in a single $U_i$.
-Moreover, after possibly increasing $A$ and changing the neighborhoods $U_i$, we may additionally assume that, for all $s \in [0,1]$ and all $x, x' \in U_i$,